RaphiMuehlbacher/Nebula/README.md

-# Vex
+# Nebula

-Vex is a lightweight web server framework, designed to simplify web application development with Python.
+Nebula is a lightweight web server framework, designed to simplify web application development with Python.

 ## Features